Bivektamu/savve-javascript-test-part3/README.md

 # Savve JavaScript Test Part 3

 This project is a React JS / JavaSCript programming skills test for interviewing process organized by savve.
-Please

 ## Installation